Yoga and the Elements

 Associated chakras: Vishuddhi & Agya

-Here is a chart of both the physical and mental tattwas:
+Here is a chart of both the physical Tattwas and correlations between them and other dimensions.

-Join me on my upcoming Yoga Day (23 March) taking a journey through a range of practices to connect with and understand ourselves better.
-To find new ways of relating.
-To continue the yogic journey with newfound tools and inspiration.
+Join me on my upcoming Yoga Day, Sat 20th March taking a journey through a range of practices to connect with and understand ourselves better.
+Discover and grow new ways of relating, responding and expressing yourself fully.